Header image

 Metal extraction

-Metals are very valuable elements with many uses.
+Metals are very valuable elements with desirable properties and uses.
 You only have to take a look around at the many objects that are made from metals and alloys to realise how useful metals are.
-However not many metals are found as pure elements in the Earth; most metals react with whatever elements are around them to form compounds.
+However not many metals are found as pure elements in the Earth's crust; most metals react with whatever elements are around them to form compounds.
 Metal ores are rocks which contain a high enough proportion of a metal in them to make it economically viable to extract the metal from them.
 The images below show two common metal ores, haematite (iron oxide) is a common ore of iron while chalcocite (copper sulphide) is an ore containing copper metal.

 Haematite is a common ore of iron which can contain up to about 70% iron.
 If it is economic to extract the metal from these ores then they may be mined out of the ground and the metal extracted from them.
 If the metal ore contains an expensive metal such as copper it may be economically viable to extract it even if the amount of metal present is low.
 However if the ore contains a small amount of a less valuable metal such as iron then it would not be economically viable to extract it.